abdolence/redacter-rs/README.md

   Please note that you need to also configure OAuth setup following the official [instructions](https://ai.google.dev/gemini-api/docs/oauth#set-cloud).
 - provide a GCP project id using `--gcp-project-id` option.

+### Open AI LLM

+To be able to use Open AI LLM you need to provide an API key using `--open-ai-api-key` command line option.
+Optionally, you can provide a model name using `--open-ai-model` option.
+Default is `gpt-4o-mini`.

 ## Examples: